About the Tourism and Events team

 Victorian Visitor Economy Strategy

 The Victorian Government commissioned a review of Victoria's visitor economy in March 2015.
-The government's objectives for supporting the growth and sustainability of the tourism, events and visitor economy sector have subsequently been outlined in the Victorian Visitor Economy Strategy (PDF 1424.37 KB).
+The government's objectives for supporting the growth and sustainability of the tourism, events and visitor economy sector are outlined in the Victorian Visitor Economy Strategy.
+Please note the report is temporarily unavailable due to caretaker conventions relating to the 2022 Victoria state election.

 Learn more about the action plan to implement the Victorian Visitor Economy Strategy over the short to medium term by downloading and reading the Victorian Visitor Economy Strategy Action Plan 2016-2020 (PDF 987.31 KB)